flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

     effect: NoSchedule
 ```
 ### Configuring the nodeSelector
-The `key` that the injected node selector uses corresponds to an arbitrary label that your Kubernetes worker nodes should apply.
+The `key` that the injected node selector uses corresponds to an arbitrary label that your Kubernetes worker nodes should already have.
 In the above example it's `cloud.google.com/gke-accelerator` but, depending on your cloud provider it could be any other value.
 You can inform Flyte about the labels your worker nodes use by adjusting the Helm values:

 **flyte-core**
 ```yaml